Turkish Wedding Traditions

 Turkish Wedding Gifts

 At the end of the service, confirming the bride and groom are now man and wife, attention turns to gifts.
 Anyone invited to a Turkish wedding can relax when it comes to the gift department.
 Forget the toaster, kettle or running around asking for gift lists because there are only two choices.
 After the couple has said yes and signed the document, red ribbons are placed around the couple's necks.
 Guests either give gold coins or jewellery or pin money to the fabric.
 This practical tradition sets the couple up for their new life together and ends the problem of receiving two or more toasters!
 Many couples keep the gold for years and only use it in emergencies when they need bash.

-Turkish Wedding Traditions: The Car Convoy
+Turkish Wedding Traditions: Car Convoy